-Taking a penalty shot is a demanding task.
+Taking a penalty kick in football is a demanding task.
 It takes courage, skill and practice.
 Most importantly, a good penalty shooter requires the ability to control their nerves.

 You cannot replicate the nerves that come with shooting a penalty shot during a game.
 However, one way to deal with nerves is to practice.
 Practice your penalty shot at the end of a training session, every time.
 There is no right way to shoot, but you have to find your way.